Gregory Garibian: Biography

 Garibian tried to develop methods that would help to resolve that problem.
 As a starting point of his research, he used results published in the article written by Ginzburg and Frank in 1946, where the theoretical existence of transition radiation was predicted.
 The new type of radiation appearing as a result of charged particle passing through the boundary between two layers of matter.
 In 1959, Garibyan discovered x-ray transition radiation, the intensity of which had a linear dependence on the Lorentz factor of the particle.
 Due to this feature, x-ray transition radiation received immediate practical implementation, as it made it possible to identify ultra-relativistic charged particles and to measure their energies.

 In following years Garibian with his disciples continued the development of the Theory of Transition Radiation.
 Their theoretical works stimulated experimental research on transition radiation in Armenia.

 In the beginning of the 1960s the first experiment on the registration of TR generated by muons of cosmic rays was conducted on Mount Aragats.
 The research of TR became more powerful after the Yerevan Synchrotron started its work in 1967.
 Here, theoretical investigation of TR headed by Garibian was correlated with the experimental research headed by A. Alikhanian.
 Those studies played a decisive role in prompting similar work throughout the world: in the Brookhaven National Laboratory (by prof. Luke Chia-Liu Yuan), at Stanford Accelerator, and in different research centers of Europe.

-During his life Garibian, besides being a scientist, was also an educator: he lectured to students at the Physical Mathematical Department of Yerevan State University from 1951 to 1964 (on the topics of classical and quantum electrodynamics, theory of electrons and theory of relativity) and from 1970 to 1973 (on the topic of the passage of fast particles through matter).
+During his life Garibian, besides being a scientist, was also an educator: he lectured to students at the Physical Mathematical Department of from 1951 to 1964 (on the topics of classical and quantum electrodynamics, theory of electrons and theory of relativity) and from 1970 to 1973 (on the topic of the passage of fast particles through matter).
 In the years 1965-1969 he worked also as a Chief of the Theoretical Department of Institute of Radiophysics and Electronics, Armenian AS.
 Under his leadership many of his disciples achieved their Doctoral degrees and became prominent scientists.
 He was also interested in documenting the history of progress of physics in Armenia.
 One of his papers on this topic was co-authored with physicists Artsimovich, Migdal and Jelepov and was dedicated to the Artyom Alikhanian's 60th birthday.
 From 1966 Garibian worked also as an Executive Editor of the journal "Proceedings of the Academy of Sciences of the Armenian SSR.
 Physics ".